inmeetSoftwire/js-fizzbuzz/README.md

     - Go to your newly-created fork of the repo (on GitHub).
     - Click `Code` (the green button on the right).
     - Make a note of the URL.
 For this you can clone with either HTTPS or SSH.
-    - Clone your repo into a folder by running `git clone <your-url-here>` in your terminal of choice
+    - Clone your repo into a folder by running `git clone <your-url-here>` in your terminal of choice (in the location that you want to save your work)

 3. "Cloning the repo" will create a folder on your computer with the files from this repo.
 Open this folder in VSCode.